 Example of Why It’s Important to Review Your Policy

 One example of why it is so important to review your life insurance policy regularly is in a lot of cases clients with term coverage think that it’s good until age ninety-five.
 Though the policy is renewable until age eighty to ninety-five, it’s a ten-year level term premium.
 After the tenth year, the premium skyrockets, and people don’t understand why.
-When the premium significantly increase in the eleventh year, they may not be able to afford it.
-Bottom line, it’s good to know exactly what you have so do a review on a regular basis.
+When the premium significantly increases in the eleventh year, they may not be able to afford it.
+Bottom line, it’s good to know exactly what you have so do a review regularly.

 Life Insurance Questions?

 We hope that this information on reviewing your life insurance policy is useful to you.

 If you’d like to learn how we can help you plan your retirement, call Empower Brokerage at (888) 539-1633 to speak to one of our Life and Annuity experts or leave a comment down below.